eutopi/SusCheck/README.md

 # SusCheck

-Gives users more information to check for themselves how sus Amazon reviews are
+Gives users more information to check for themselves how sus Amazon products are